Next post : ADHD paralysis vs. executive dysfunction: The real link chevron-right

 • Finding it difficult to organize tasks

-Some women with ADHD have theorized their ADHD symptoms are judged as a moral failing to achieve what’s expected of them.
+Some women with ADHD have theorized that their ADHD symptoms are judged as a moral failing to achieve what’s expected of them.
 For example, there is more shame associated with a ‘woman’s messy kitchen’ than with a ‘man’s messy desk’.
 Or less shame with an ‘impulsive quirky’ man than with an ‘overly chatty’ woman.

 This is supported by a survey where teachers reported that girls with ADHD were more embarrassed about their diagnosis than boys.